 Fewer booths graced the floor and fewer attendees walked the aisles, making the inside of the convention hall seem cavernous.
 Yet the show’s relative sparsity—relative to past shows, anyway—couldn’t dampen the spirits of those who decided they’d had enough of the Zoom calls and wanted to see their colleagues and customers in person and raise an actual glass rather than a virtual one at happy hour.

-With Day 1 in the books, and as attendees disperse to the evening parties still happening, here are the highlights culled from the notebooks of Outside Business Journal’s reporters.
+With Day One in the books, and as attendees disperse to the evening parties still happening, here are the highlights culled from the notebooks of Outside Business Journal’s reporters.

 Last summer, Lawrence Bugg and his wife left their hometown of San Francisco for a much-needed road trip.
 On their drive, they stopped at a farmers market to buy some food and drink but quickly realized they didn’t have a nice, level surface for their planned picnic.
 As they tried to set up their spread in the back of their car, a drink was spilled—but an idea was born.
 Bugg noticed the U-latch where the trunk door connected to the vehicle could be used to secure a table, so he began creating the Tail Table, a floating automobile table that seamlessly locks onto the metal U-latch (or I-latch) in a car’s trunk or rear cargo area.
 The tables have a cutting board and, most importantly, notches to secure wine glasses.
 Bugg’s company, Denver-based Space Innovation Labs LLC, began marketing and selling the product a few months ago and has received 5,000 orders to date.
 The company is now looking to scale up production to match the growing demand as more people look to get outside—even if it’s just lunch at their local park.
 The Tail Table starts at $220.
 The deluxe package (which includes drinkware) adds $50.

 Got Bag makes day packs and bags out of ocean plastic collected by fishermen in Indonesia.
-The Rolltop Pack ($179), the largest in the collection, caught our eye, and not just for it’s slick, minimalist design.
-It features a highly water-repellent, thick, and durable fabric, roll-top closure, and a slick, minimalist design.
-Each Rolltop pack is made of about 7 pounds of salvaged ocean plastic and costs $179.
+The Rolltop Pack ($179), the largest in the collection, caught our eye, and not just for its slick, minimalist design.
+It features a highly water-repellent, thick, and durable fabric with a roll-top closure.
+Each Rolltop pack is made of about seven pounds of salvaged ocean plastic and costs $179.